Famous Stars Who Were in Almost Famous

 Playing the role of David Felton, one of the editors at Rolling Stone magazine, Wilson only has a few lines throughout the film.
 Known more notably for his role on The Office, his part does not go unnoticed.
 His wardrobe, along with his kitschy cigarette holder, only adds to the oddity that is his character.
 My favorite line of his comes in his reaction to William’s Rolling Stone article: “Dark.
 Lively!”

 When William first meets with Lester Bangs, we see Bangs doing a radio interview with an opinionated disc jockey.
-Perrette, who plays forensic scientist Abby on NCIS, shines in her short scene as Alice Wisdom.
-She has the balls to profess her love for Jim Morrison, whom Bangs claims is “a drunken buffoon.”
+Perrette, who played forensic scientist Abby on NCIS, shines in her short scene as Alice Wisdom.
+She has the balls to profess her love for Jim Morrison, who Bangs claims is “a drunken buffoon.”

 Most people know the music of Peter Frampton, but might not be able to recognize his face.
 It took me a quick glance over his IMDb page to even find out he was in this film.
 A household name in the 1970s, Frampton gave us hits like, “Baby, I Love Your Way” and “Do You Feel Like We Do.”
 In Almost Famous, he doubled as Humble Pie’s road manager, as well as a behind-the-scenes music supervisor and rock and roll mentor to the fictional band, Stillwater.
 He was the guy at the road manager’s poker tournament who bought Penny Lane for 50 bucks and a case of Heineken.